Storytelling is personal. What better way to start than with a personal story of why stories mean so much to me.

 When I was 20, my boyfriend moved in with me, in my mother’s home, shortly after we found out I was pregnant with our first child.
 It was during those early Fall months I remember he slyly asked, “What are all those books in the closet?”
 I knew he must have read them!
 My diaries.
 I’ve kept diaries since I was in elementary school.
 I don’t remember how old I was when I began.
 I imagine as early as I could write a sentence.
 We’ll never know now for sure.
 Thrown away are stories of my fears, my loves, my confusion, and my happiness.
 I think my last diary was full of stories of when I first met him.

 Where I begin sharing my story

 I’ll begin here with this story so that you’ll know why I’m so eager to share now.
-I’m no longer afraid or ashamed now.
-I’m sharing my stories and those of inspiring Latinas so that you can feel confident to share too.
+I’m no longer afraid or ashamed to share now.
+I’m sharing my stories and those of inspiring Latinas so that you can feel confident to share your story too.